Louisiana FORTIFIED Roof Guide: Grant vs Insurance Discount vs Tax Credit

 This is one of the most important parts of the decision process because homeowners naturally ask whether they can stack every available benefit together.
 In practice, the answer is more limited than many people expect.

-Here is the safest planning framework:
+Here is the safer planning framework:

 - the insurance discount is a separate insurance outcome, not the same category as direct project funding;